wcm-io/wcm-io-testing/osgi-mock/src/site/markdown/usage.md

 Please note: The injectServices, activate and deactivate Methods can only work properly when the SCR XML metadata files are preset in the classpath at `/OSGI-INF`.
 They are generated automatically by the Maven SCR plugin, but might be missing if your clean and build the project within your IDE (e.g. Eclipse).
-In this case you have to compile the project again with maven and can run the tests.
+In this case you have to compile the project again with maven and can run the tests - or use a Maven IDE Integration like m2eclipse.